vmware-labs/reconciler-runtime/README.md

 		Setup: func(ctx context.Context, mgr reconcilers.Manager, bldr *reconcilers.Builder) error {
 			// enqueue the tracking resource for reconciliation from changes to
 			// tracked ConfigMaps.
-Internally `EnqueueTracked` sets up an
+Internally `EnqueueTracked` handels informer
-			// Informer to watch to changes of the target resource.
+			// events to watch for changes of the target resource.
 When the
 			// informer emits an event, the tracking resources are looked up
 			// from the tracker and enqueded for reconciliation. bldr.Watches(&source.Kind{Type: &corev1.ConfigMap{}}, reconcilers.EnqueueTracked(ctx, &corev1.ConfigMap{}))